 This report has been prepared by the team for the impact evaluation of the Millennium Villages Project.
 The team is composed of staff from Itad, the Institute of Development Studies, the London School of Hygiene and Tropical Medicine, and Participatory Development Associates Ltd (PDA Ghana).
 The team is fully independent of the Earth Institute, the Millennium Promise and the Savannah Accelerated Development Authority (SADA) who implement the project.
-The authors of this report are Edoardo Masset, Chris Barnett, Tony Dogbe, Arnab Acharya, Dee Jupp, David Korboe, Kelsy Nelson and Rachel Eager.
+The authors of this report are, Chris Barnett, Edoardo Masset, Tony Dogbe, Arnab Acharya, Dee Jupp, David Korboe, Tom Hilton, Kelsy Nelson and Rachel Eager.
 The report was edited and proofread by Chris Steel, with valuable support from Efi Alamanos.
+For the qualitative fieldwork, we are extremely grateful for the researchers managed and supervised by PDA Ghana.
+Quality assurance and spot-checking of the enumeration process was provided by Isaac Osei-Akoto and Clement Adamba of the Institute of Statistical, Social and Economic Research (ISSER), University of Ghana.